 Introduction: A Market on the Move

-The sportswear market is one of the most dynamic sectors for brand communicators in 2025.
+The sportswear market is one of the most dynamic sectors for brand communicators.
 This competitive landscape requires constant monitoring of brand visibility, narrative positioning, and reputation management.

-For media and communications professionals, the sportswear market offers key lessons in reputation management and crisis communications.
-Major narrative shifts include faster sustainability storytelling, the move toward athleisure brand identity, and challenger brands using social-first strategies to beat established players in share of voice.
+For media and communications professionals, the sportswear market offers key lessons in reputation management and crisis response.
+Major narrative shifts include faster sustainability storytelling, the rise of athleisure brand identity, and challenger brands using social-first strategies to outpace established players.

 How Big is the Sportswear Market?